 In Kampot, there are generally two places you can stay: in town or on the river.
 I chose to stay in town, but I heard great things from people staying at GreenHouse, which also has a fantastic restaurant.

 The veggie burger I had here was so. fricking. tasty.
-The only rival I can think of is a vegan burger offered in Greenwich mark in London, near where I live.
+The only rival I can think of is a vegan burger offered in Greenwich market in London, near where I live.
 Vegetarian and vegan options abound, and their desserts are on point.
+Check out reviews here.

 Dinner for one with a drink costs between $7-$10.

 The best place for happy hour (from 4.00pm until 6.00pm), Rikitikitavi boasts attentive staff, carefully-made cocktails a prime spot on the river and… board games!
 You can stay here, too (see below).

 Cocktails cost around $4 (so that's $2 each in happy hour) and main meals around $7.

 A short cycle out of town and situated next door to Dorsu’s production studio, Cafe Espresso is a cool warehouse roastery serving tasty brunches (I recommend the Kampot blini).
 Service is laidback so don't go if you are in a rush.